PeteJStewart/laravel-nuxt-sanctum/README.md

 # Laravel Nuxt Sanctum Starter

-This is a fork on https://github.com/zondycz/laravel-nuxt-sanctum to be used for Cypress testing
+This is a fork of https://github.com/zondycz/laravel-nuxt-sanctum to be used for Cypress testing

  Nuxt.js application which will demo the authentication flow using Laravel sanctum.